bokkypoobah/EnergisSaleContractAudit/audit/README.md

   * [x] contract ERC20Basic
   * [x] contract BasicToken is ERC20Basic
     * [x] using SafeMath for uint256;
+  * [x] contract BurnableToken is BasicToken
   * [x] contract ERC20 is ERC20Basic
   * [x] contract StandardToken is ERC20, BasicToken
-  * [x] contract EnergisToken is StandardToken, Claimable
+  * [x] contract EnergisToken is StandardToken, Claimable, BurnableToken
     * [x] using SafeMath for uint256;

 <br />